Nosh Rocking Health tips: Transdermal Magnesium ‘Oil’

 Where do I find magnesium chloride flakes?

-Of course, you can buy it online but your local chemist is probably your best bet.
+Of course, you can buy it online but your local chemist or organic food shop is probably your best bet.
 Usually costs around £5 or €5 for a 1kg bag.

 So what have you got to lose?